 For questions about the New York ALB Eradication Program, please call 1-866-265-0301.

-Currently, 137 square miles are regulated for ALB in the State, including the New York City boroughs of Brooklyn and Queens and part of central Long Island.
-Eradication of the beetle was declared for infestations in Manhattan, Staten Island, and Islip.
+Currently, 53 square miles are quarantined for ALB in New York, in central Long Island.
+Eradication was declared for infestations in Islip, Staten Island, Manhattan, Brooklyn, and Queens.